ITR.temperature_score

 A data frame containing all relevant information for the targets and companies

-_get_aggregations(self, data: pandas.DataFrame, total_companies: int) Tuple[ITR.interfaces.Aggregation, pandas.Series, pandas.Series]
+_get_aggregations(data: pandas.DataFrame, total_companies: int) Tuple[ITR.interfaces.Aggregation, pandas.Series, pandas.Series]

 Get the aggregated score over a certain data set.
 Also calculate the (relative) contribution of each company